 The notice of proposed adverse action must identify the specific grounds for the action and inform the family of their right for a hearing under the PHA grievance procedures.
 The PHA must not take the proposed action until the time for the tenant to request a grievance hearing has expired, or (if a hearing was requested within the required timeframe,) the grievance process has been completed [24 CFR 966.4(e)(8)].
+See Chapter 13 for additional requirements for notices of lease termination.

 If the tenant fails to make payment by the fifth (5th) business day of the month, and the HACB has not agreed to accept payment at a later date, a 30-day Notice to Vacate (during nationwide emergency orders) or a 14-day Notice to Vacate (upon expiration of nationwide emergency orders) will be issued to the resident for failure to pay rent, demanding payment in full or the surrender of the premises.
+The PHA will not proceed with filing an eviction if the tenant pays the alleged amount of rent owed within the 30-day notification period.

-In addition, if the resident fails to make payment by the end of office hours on the fifth day of the month, a late fee of \$25.00 will be charged.
+57A-104 PH Adminssions and Continued Occupancy Policy Effective: 10/01/202410/01/2025 Formatted: Left, Level 1, Don't allow hanging punctuation, Don't adjust space between Latin and Asian text, Don't adjust space between Asian text and numbers, Font Alignment: Baseline, Tab stops: 0.75", Left In addition, if the resident fails to make payment by the end of office hours on the fifth day of the month, a late fee of \$25.00 will be charged.
 Notices of late fees will be in accordance with requirements regarding notices of adverse action.
 Charges are due and payable by the 15th of the month.
 If the family requests a grievance hearing within the required timeframe, the HACB may not take action for nonpayment of the fee until the conclusion of the grievance process.
 If the resident can document financial hardship, the late fee may be waived on a case-by-case basis.

 When a check is returned for insufficient funds or is written on a closed account, the rent will be considered unpaid and a returned check fee of \$25.00 will be charged to the family.
-The fee will be due and payable by the 15th of the month.
+The fee will be due and payable by the $15^{\text{th}}$ of the month.
 In cases of insufficient funds, the tenant will also be required to pay a late fee.
 If the tenant remits two (2) insufficient funds checks within a twelve (12) month period, HACB will require the tenant to make rent payments in the form of a money order or cashier's check.